TABLE OF CONTENTS

 Do not feel overwhelmed by the amount of fields to field.
 As mentioned, the majority are optional and they are there in case you want to get more specific.

 When uploading it, you will have to upload the GIF file to the artwork image section.

-In the case of GIF files, you will be uploading the file and the system will generate a thumbnail for it, to display in Library Spaces and for Virtual Exhibitions.
+In the case of GIF files, you will be uploading the file and the system will generate a thumbnail for it, to display in Room Mockups and for Virtual Exhibitions.
 The GIF will only be activated and in motion, once the viewer clicks or taps or tap on it in a virtual exhibition, when the modal opens.
 Below, you will see examples on how a thumbnail for GIFs look like in a virtual exhibition.
 The viewers will be able to see the GIF playing when opening the artwork's info and having the modal pop up with more information.